Jenny Bhatt: The Shehnai Virtuoso and Other Stories by Dhumketu (literary translation)

 In an interview with Five Books, Bhatt said that "Not only is it the first ever book-length translation of his vast oeuvre, it is also the first ever translation from Gujarati being published in the US, where we have the largest Gujarati diaspora."

+National Endowment for the Arts (NEA) Translation Fellowship (2025)

+In 2025, Bhatt was awarded a National Endowment for the Arts (NEA) Translation Fellowship.

 Desi Books LLC

 Bhatt started Desi Books as a podcast in April 2020 to spotlight books by writers of South Asian origin.
 South Asia refers to the SAARC countries: India, Pakistan, Bangladesh, Sri Lanka, Afghanistan, Nepal, Bhutan, and The Maldives.
 Mid-Day called it a venue for "the best of desi reads."
 Eastern Eye described it as one of the most "popular podcasts redefining real talk."
 The Dallas Morning News featured Bhatt and Desi Books saying "This North Texas author is shining a light on Desi authors from around the globe."
 The Los Angeles Review of Books described it as follows: "What started as a modest program now has several channels, featuring conversations on craft, book reviews, and even video episodes."

 In August 2021, Desi Books was registered as an LLC and a global multimedia forum that showcases South Asian literature and connects readers and writers through conversation and community.

 In February 2023, Bhatt announced that she would be winding down the platform although the archives would remain online.